Multilevel ensemble Kalman filtering for spatio-temporal processes: Theoretical Results

-\begin{remark} Theorem~\ref{thm:main} shows the cost-to-accuracy performance of MLEnKF.
-The geometrically growing logarithmic penalty in the error \eqref{eq:lperror} is disconcerting.
-The same penalty appears in the work \cite{ourmlenkf}, yet the numerical results there indicate a time-uniform rate of convergence, and this may be an artifact of the rough bounds used in the proof.
-We suspect ergodicity of the MFEnKF process may allow us to obtain linear growth or even a uniform bound.
-There has been much recent work in this general direction.
-The interested reader is referred to the works \cite{del2016stability, del2016stability1, tong2016nonlinear}. \end{remark}
+\begin{remark} Theorem~\ref{thm:main} shows the cost-to-accuracy performance of MLEnKF with a disconcerting logarithmic penalty factor in~\eqref{eq:lperror} that grows geometrically in $n$.
+The same penalty appears in the work~\cite{ourmlenkf}, yet the numerical experiments there indicate a rate of convergence that is uniform in $n$.
+The discrepancy between theory and practice may be an artifact of conservative bounds used in the proof of said theorem.
+By imposing further regularity constraints on the dynamics and the QoI, we were able to obtain an error bound without said logarithmic penalty factor for an alternative finite-dimensional-state-space MLEnKF method with local-level Kalman gains~\cite{hoel2020multilevel}.
+As an alternative to imposing further regularity constraints, we also suspect that ergodicity of the MFEnKF process may be used to avoid the geometrically growing the logarithmic penalty factor.
+Recently, there has been much work on the stability of EnKF~\cite{del2016stability, del2016stability1, tong2016nonlinear}. \end{remark}

 We conclude this section with a result on the cost-to-accuracy performance of EnKF.
 It shows that MLEnKF generally outperforms EnKF.